Pooja-official/web-scan-tester/README.md

 - Standard Python libraries ("requests", "BeautifulSoup", etc.).
 - Developed and tested in VS Code with Git and GitHub for version control.

+Project Status
+This is a student project created for practicing web application security testing and Python automation.
+Future improvements could include more vulnerability modules, better error handling, authentication support and a simple web UI.

+**Pooja**
+Student